lievshynam-source/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ## Additional Links
 *For example, you can provide links to:*

-- *HF link for dataset: https://huggingface.co/datasets/afondiel/so101_dice_drawing*
+- HF link for dataset: https://huggingface.co/datasets/afondiel/so101_dice_drawing
+- The model : the checkpoint are ~1GB their in our AMD cloud account **Team21**

 ## Code submission